-Results conform to the prediction: greater internal relative biases were associated with less-effective cue combination (Figure 3).
-In a multiple linear regression with bimodal precision advantage as the outcome, age was not a significant predictor, t(92) = -0.06, p = 0.953, standardized beta = -0.006 (95% CI: -0.204 to 0.193), but relative bias was a significant negative predictor, t(92) = -2.87, p = 0.005, standardized beta = -0.287 (95% CI: -0.485 to -0.088).
+Data are attached as Supplementary Material (for both experiments).
+Results conform to the prediction: Greater internal relative biases were associated with less effective cue combination (Figure 3).
+In a multiple linear regression with bimodal precision advantage as the outcome, age was not a significant predictor, t(92) = -0.06, p = 0.953, standardized beta = -0.006 (95% confidence interval [CI], -0.204 to 0.193), but relative bias was a significant negative predictor, t(92) = -2.87, p = 0.005, standardized beta = -0.287 (95% CI, -0.485 to -0.088).
 Overall $R^2 = 0.0824$ for both predictors.
-Examination of the bimodal precision advantage outcomes suggests that this may have an issue with outliers (z-scores of -5.2, 2.9, and 5.6; all others less than 2.5), so we will also report non-parametric results.
-When entering ranks instead of raw values, the age effect was not significant, t(92) = 0.72, p = 0.476, standardized beta = 0.071 (95% CI: -0.126 to 0.268), and the bias effect was significant, t(92) = -3.10, p = 0.003, standardized beta = -0.308 (95% CI: -0.504 to -0.111).
-Overall $R^2 = 0.0984$ for both predictors.
-This suggests that lower internal relative bias is cross-sectionally correlated with cue combination behaviour and that this is not particularly explained by age differences.

-line of best fit.
+Figure 3.
+Relation between fitted measures.
+Black dots are individual participants, the solid red line is a line of best fit, and the dashed red lines are a 95% CI around the line of best fit.
 The blue line is a reference line at zero.
-Conforming to the predictions, internal relative bias was a significant negative predictor of bimodal precision advantage (a measure of cue combination behaviour).
-This was also true when ranks were analysed rather than raw values.
+Conforming to the predictions, internal relative bias was a significant negative predictor of bimodal precision advantage (a measure of cue combination behavior).
+This was also true when ranks were analyzed rather than raw values.